aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

 the returned UpdateTableRequest object MUST instead create the Global Secondary Index for the scan beacon field.

 ### transformPutItemRequest
+ * This operation MUST take as input an PutItemRequest object.
+ * This operation MUST return an PutItemRequest object.
+ * For each source field being written, the returned PutItemRequest must also write the scan beacon field.
+ * An error MUST be returned if a scan beacon field is used in the input PutItemRequest.

 ### transformUpdateItemRequest
+ * This operation MUST take as input an UpdateItemRequest object.
+ * This operation MUST return an UpdateItemRequest object.
+ * For each source field being written, the returned UpdateItemRequest must also write the scan beacon field.
+ * An error MUST be returned if a scan beacon field is used in the input UpdateItemRequest.

 ### transformBatchWriteItemRequest
+ * This operation MUST take as input an BatchWriteItemRequest object.
+ * This operation MUST return an BatchWriteItemRequest object.
+ * For each source field being written, the returned BatchWriteItemRequest must also write the scan beacon field.
+ * An error MUST be returned if a scan beacon field is used in the input BatchWriteItemRequest.

 ### transformTransactWriteItemsRequest
+ * This operation MUST take as input an TransactWriteItemRequest object.
+ * This operation MUST return an TransactWriteItemRequest object.
+ * For each source field being written, the returned TransactWriteItemRequest must also write the scan beacon field.
+ * An error MUST be returned if a scan beacon field is used in the input TransactWriteItemRequest.

 ### transformGetItemRequest
 ### transformGetItemResponse